dotlang/language/doc/RFE.md

 type FileHandle := +Disposable int
 ```

-? - Why not add var/val to the type?
+N - Why not add var/val to the type?
 `let x: var int = 1`
 this makes things messy. maybe we should use notation?
 using `def` makes things confusing with Python but we don't care about Python here.